saleemo97/CCSEP/README.md

-# MongoDB Vulnerability Demo in Laravel
+# CCSEP Assignment (Laravel) Web Application

-This project demonstrates a NoSQL injection vulnerability and its corresponding mitigation using MongoDB with Laravel.
-It shows how vulnerable code can be exploited and how to prevent NoSQL injection using MongoDB best practices and parameterized queries.
+This project demonstrates a NoSQL injection, and DOM-Based XSS vulnerability and its corresponding mitigations using MongoDB with Laravel.
+It shows how vulnerable code can be exploited and how to prevent NoSQL injection aswell as XSS attacks using MongoDB best practices and parameterized queries.

 ## Table of Contents